IEntin/ClientServer/docs/README.md

 There are no software or hardware restrictions on the number of clients.
 Observed\
 latency is strictly proportional to the number of clients due to increasing load\
 on worker threads running processing logic.
 Only performance is a limiting factor.\
-This server was tested with 20 clients of mixed types.
-The server and all clients are\
+This server was tested with up to 40 clients of mixed types, 20 FIFO and 20 TCP.\
-running on the same desktop.
-In real case tcp clients will run on different hosts.
+The server and all clients are running on the same desktop.
+In real case tcp clients\
+will run on different hosts.

 ........